Have you worried about a tweet going wrong?

 A common fear or anxiety academics have about Twitter is that someone will have have a strong negative reaction to something you share.

-And the extreme version of that fear: What happens if your tweet becomes front page news?
+The extreme version of that fear is: What happens if your tweet becomes front page news?

 Today I’m talking about what happens when tweets go wrong.